HarbourMasters/Shipwright/README.md

 | Alt+Enter | Fullscreen (DirectX) |
 | Ctrl+R | Reset |

-Currently, DirectX 11 and OpenGL are supported.
+Currently, there are three rendering APIs supported: DirectX11 (Windows), OpenGL (all platforms), and Metal (MacOS).
 You can change which API to use in the `Settings` menu of the menubar, which requires a restart.
 If you're having an issue with crashing, you can change the API in the `shipofharkinian.json` file by finding the line `gfxbackend:""` and changing the value to `sdl` for OpenGL.
 DirectX 11 is the default on Windows.

 ### Custom Music